 Mr Colov said money raised from the 2011 annual Pattaya International Bed Race will be distributed to help underprivileged local residents pay school tuition, book and uniform fees, as well as to provide schools with computer equipment for students use, and to assist other local groups in their work with the city’s poor.

 While previous years bed races have been held in the late afternoon, a change this year saw the event turned into an evening affair, providing entrants with considerable relief from Pattaya’s daytime temperature of 32C (about 99F), while the Beach Road route enabled competitors to enjoy the afternoon sea breezes.

-As dusk fell over the sea-side resort, competitors were flagged off in pairs, sprinting, and straining as they pushed their “beds”, in many instances highly decorated boxes on sturdy castors, along the main beach road to the encouragement of tourists crowding the beachfront bars and sidewalks lining the route to the start of the city’s Walking Street entertainment zone.
+As dusk fell over the sea-side resort, competitors were flagged off in pairs, sprinting, and straining as they pushed their “beds”, in many instances highly decorated boxes on sturdy castors, to the encouragement of tourists crowding the beachfront bars and sidewalks lining the route to the start of the city’s Walking Street entertainment zone.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me